okon3/auto-coder/README.md

 * `col` - the column number of start at (optional, defaults to `1`)
 * `align` - where to position the active line in the editor viewport (optional, defaults to `middle`, can also be set to `top`)

 > IMPORTANT: the file should already be open in VS Code when starting the script.
-Don't rely on auto-type to open it!
+Don't rely on Auto Coder to open it!

 > Tip: Use `col` sparingly.
 It's more realistic to start at the beginning of the line, then arrow over to the place you want to start typing (see `Script Content` below)